LOADING ...

 Bắt đầu làm bài nào

-A bunch of the were whooping it up in the Malamute saloon;
+A bunch of the boys whooping it up in the Malamute saloon;

-The kid that handles the music-box was hitting a jag-time
+The kid that the music-box was hitting a jag-time tune;

-Back of the bar, in a game, sat Dangerous Dan McGrew,
+Back of the bar, in a solo game, sat Dan McGrew,

-When out of the night, was fifty below, and into the din and the glare,
+When out of the night, which was below, and into the din and the glare,

 There stumbled a miner from the creeks, dog-dirty, and loaded for bear.